OpenTSDB/opentsdb.net/docs/source/index.rst

 Documentation for OpenTSDB |version|
 ====================================

 Welcome to OpenTSDB |version|, the scalable, distributed time series database.
-We recommend that you start with the :doc:`user_guide/index` then test your understanding with an :doc:`installation` and read on the :doc:`api_http/index` if you need to develope against it.
+We recommend that you start with the :doc:`user_guide/index` then test your understanding with an :doc:`installation` and read on the :doc:`api_http/index` if you need to develop against it.

 Contents
 ========